Graduate Field of Development Studies

 - The application will ask for your major concentration.
 The options are Population and Development, Rural and Environmental Sociology, and State, Economy, and Society.
 Here you will find an overview of the concentrations as well as a list of core and affiliate faculty associated with each concentration.
 You can also review the Student Handbook.

-- You are encouraged to familiarize yourself with faculty members' research areas before applying and to identify in your personal statement faculty members with whom you are interested in working.
-It is appropriate to email faculty members to see whether your interests and goals align, though this is not required.
+- You are encouraged to familiarize yourself with faculty members’ research areas before applying, and to identify in your personal statement faculty members with whom you are interested in working.
+In order to have a consistent and fair admission process, this year we decided to not have individual meetings or correspondence between field faculty and potential students.
+Instead, we encourage you to look at our program website, including field faculty information, to make sure that your research interests align with faculty interests and expertise.

 How to Apply